wendyverdonk93/docs/content/payment-methods/wallet/paypal/activate-paypal.md

 ## Activate

-> * Please note that specific required actions are highlighted with a blue frame on the screenshots below.
+These instructions are in English.
+If your PayPal webpage is in another language, you can change the language easily with the links at the rightside bottom of any page.

 ###  Account configuration
 1. Login into https://www.paypal.com with your business account
 2. Navigate to _Toolsv-> All tools -> API credentials_
 3. Click on _Grant API permission_
+4. Click on the leftside of the menu --> _Integrate PayPal_
-4. Enter `paypal_api1.multisafepay.com` in the Third-Party Permission Username field.
+5. Enter `paypal_api1.multisafepay.com` in the Third-Party Permission Username field.
 Click on _Lookup_

-We need access to these options:
+The following options can be accessed:

 - Use Express Checkout to process payments
 - Issue a refund for a specific transaction